cjcon90/the_rhythm_box/TESTING.md

 | Mobile              | :heavy_check_mark: | :heavy_check_mark:  | :heavy_check_mark: | :heavy_check_mark: |
 | Desktop             | :heavy_check_mark: | :heavy_check_mark:  | :heavy_check_mark: | :heavy_check_mark: |

-- Website was tested personaly on an Android Google Pixel 4a 5g using Brave, Chrome and Firefox browsers
+- Website was tested personally on an Android Google Pixel 4a 5g using Brave, Chrome and Firefox browsers
 - Website was also tested personally on an Ubuntu 20.04 laptop using Brave, Chrome and Firefox browsers
 - Website was tested on Safari desktop and mobile by friends using iPhone 8 and Macbook 13"
 - Website was also tested by family on Chrome OS
-- Tablet testing was done extensively using Chrome and Firefox dev tools, although no physical hardware testing could be confirmed
+- Tablet testing was done extensively using Chrome and Firefox Dev tools, although no physical hardware testing could be confirmed
-- Website was not made with any consideration to Internet Explorer compatability
+- Website was not made with any consideration to Internet Explorer compatibility

 ## Bugs